sergeniously/az-json/README.md

 ## Serialization

-The simpliest way to serialize a JSON value is to call **az::json::Value::stringify(bool)** function which represents a value as a string in pretty (with indentations) or plain (without indentations) format that is controlled by a boolean argument.
+The simplest way to serialize a JSON value is to call **az::json::Value::stringify(bool)** function which represents a value as a string in pretty (with indentations) or plain (without indentations) format that is controlled by a boolean argument.
 ```c++
 az::json::Value json = {{"anything", 123}};
 std::cout << json.stringify(true); // prints json in pretty format (by default)